 Provisions are recognized when the Company has a present obligation (legal or constructive) that has arisen as a result of a past event and it is probable that a future outflow of resources will be required to settle the obligation, provided that a reliable estimate can be made of the amount of the obligation.
 Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the obligation.
 An amount equivalent to the discounted provision is capitalized within tangible fixed assets and is depreciated over the useful lives of the related assets.
 The increase in the provision due to passage of time is recognized as interest expense.

 Disclosure of Outstanding Security Data

 Common Shares

-As at January 31, 2024, the Company had 19,937,924 common shares issued and outstanding.
-As of the date of this MD&A, the Company had 20,585,924 common shares issued and outstanding.
+As at July 31, 2024 and this MD&A, the Company had 21,865,924 common shares issued and outstanding.

 Escrow Shares